-The spreadsheet with newly calculated values can be exported as a .csv file by clicking the 'Download data' button.
+The spreadsheet with newly calculated values can be exported as a .xlsx file by clicking the 'Download data' button.
+The downloaded spreadsheet contains two tabs, the 'DataOutput' tab contains the input data with the new calculations as shown on the left hand side of the Shiny App screen.
+The second tab in the .xlsx spreadsheet is the 'ModelParameters' tab and contains all of the values from the 'Model parameters' tab in the Shiny App that were used to generate the calculated values.
 The four plots can be downloaded separately as .pdf files by clicking the 'Download plot as pdf' button in the lower right corner.
 If the input sample data is 12 samples or less, these will be differentiated by colour and the sample ID included in a legend below the plots.
 For more than 12 samples, differentiating by colour becomes difficult and so these will simply be plotted as the same colour points.
 Optional lines and curves for different Pb isotopic models can be selected or deselected using the controls in the lower panel.
 The x and y axis limits can be specified either by typing a number or using the up/down arrows in the y min, y max, x min and x max fields.
 The two isotopic plots have the option of adding a 95% filled contour behind the data.